“Of the Rock that begat thee thou art unmindful, and hast forgotten God that formed thee.” (Deuteronomy 32:18)

-God has given us life, and without His daily sustenance, all life would cease.
-How foolish it is to attempt to live life without the One “who begat” us—who gave us life and even now maintains it.
+God has given us life, and without His daily sustenance all life would cease.
+How foolish it is to attempt to live life without the One “that begat” us—who gave us life and even now maintains it.
 All too often the Creator God is excluded from our churches, our government, and our schools.
 Even many Christians live their lives as practical atheists, making decisions and living their lives just as if no God exists.
-Let us recommit ourselves to giving the rightful place in our lives and in our sphere of influence to “the Rock who begat” us.
+Let us recommit ourselves to giving the rightful place in our lives and in our sphere of influence to “the Rock that begat” us.

 “I will publish the name of the LORD: ascribe ye greatness unto our God.
 He is the Rock, his work is perfect; for all his ways are judgment: a God of truth and without iniquity, just and right is he” (Deuteronomy 32:3-4).
 JDM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.